LuisS96/Redes_de_Computadoras/proyecto_final/README.md

 ### Video Streaming Server
 #### Theory
 As the name implies, a Video Streaming Server creates a regular state of delivering video packets over the Internet to a certain user.
+This form of multimedia streaming started to grow in strength in the early 2000's, giving access to real-time audio and/or video to most Internet users with their “limited” connection bandwidth.

+Video streaming can be divided into two major groups: streaming stored media, for example, watching a movie on Netflix, and streaming live media, which can be interpreted as calling someone over Skype.
+Even though greater data rates are taking place between the general public, data compression is key in sending video over the Internet.
+The JPEG Standard (Joint Photographic Experts Group) and the MPEG Standard (Motion Picture Experts Group) are the two common compression standards used widely over the Web.

+Here, we will focus on stored media streaming, that is, sending media files that already exist on the server’s disk.
+This process starts with a file request from the client, and a file response from the server; just as the file download starts, the file response is handed off to a media player, and the rest of the file downloads directly into the media player, which can begin to play the media file as the download is in progress.

 #### Installation Guide
 Plex Media Server will be installed, to do so, go to your browser and copy/paste at the URL this link